kurtosis-tech/kardinal-playground/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=818205437&skip_quickstart=true&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json)

 1. 🏗 Create a new Codespace from this repository.
-2. 🎉 Once setup is complete, run through the steps in the "Usage Guide" sectio
+2. 🎉 Once setup is complete, run through the steps in the "Usage Guide" section

 ## 📊 About the Voting App